accelecode/ui_interactors/readme.md

 The attribute-based approach used to select, interact with and test visibility of elements is resistant to `HTML` structure and style changes.

+#### Interactors

+The term *interactor* is used to refer to a special selenium-based interface provided by this gem for interacting with elements on a page.
+This gem provides several interactors:

+* View
+* Element
+* Action
+* List
+* Row
+* Text Field
+* Drop Down
+* Check Box

+**ViewInteractor** represents a container `HTML` for other elements.
+These elements are designated by the `HTML` attribute `data-view='name'` which makes them selectable as a `ViewInteractor`.
+A `ViewInteractor` represents a context within a page.

+Other interactors can be selected as children of a `ViewInteractor`.
+Our example above uses the page view as context to select the `sign-in` view: `page.view('sign-in')`.

+If we had a more complex page, with many nested views, these could be used to select other unique elements.
+For example: `page.view('dashboard').view('stats').view('users').element('user-count')`.

+**ElementInteractor** represents an `HTML` element which contains only text.
+For example, the name of a person.
+These elements are designated by the `HTML` attribute `data-element='name'` which makes them selectable as an `ElementInteractor`.
+For example: `<span data-element='name'>John Doe</span>`.

 ### Example: Sign In Form

 Consider a simple example: automating the sign in process for a typical web application.